NSM722/NSM722/README.md

 🎓 I’m a Web developer cohort at [Frauenloop - Women in Tech Europe](https://www.frauenloop.org/ "Frauenloop - A  diverse network of women tech professionals")

-👩🏾‍💻 I’m interested in Frontend Web Development however not shying away from acquiring skills in Backend Technologies and upskilling as a whole
+👩🏾‍💻 I’m interested in Frontend Web Development

 🛠  I’m looking to collaborate on any HTML/CSS/Tailwind CSS/JavaScript/React/Python Web projects